vedran-maricevic/sb_poc/README.md

 **App.tsx** contains the actual implementation.
 From line 180, the actual implementation starts.
 We have separate implementations for PNG, JPG and PDF, so it is easier to follow the implementation.
-And then we have one method that supports all formats (Line 197), this code should be called with button upload
+And then we have one method that supports all formats (Line 197), this code should be called with button upload.

+**image-utils** contains pdf transformation code.

 ### Test Images
 We have all possible formats, and you can find them in mocks/Files_for_poc.